 - 4 large egg yolks

-- Place strawberries in a food processor or blender and process until smooth.
-Press the mixture thru a fine mesh over a medium bowl, discard the seeds.
+- First, place strawberries in a food processor or blender and process until smooth.
+Press the mixture thru a fine mesh over a medium bowl, and discard the seeds.